rajsfanopriariyabarisky/rajsfanopriariyabarisky/README.md

 </div>

+---

-Professional Summary
+## Professional Summary

-I'm a Software Engineering student building a career toward Cybersecurity and Security Operations, with a particular interest in Blue Team operations, threat detection, network security, cloud security, and AI-assisted security.
+I'm a **Software Engineering student** building a career toward **Cybersecurity and Security Operations**, with a particular interest in **Blue Team operations, threat detection, network security, cloud security, and AI-assisted security**.

 My technical background combines software development with hands-on troubleshooting of real-world systems.
 I use that foundation to better understand how applications, networks, data, and infrastructure work together — and how they can be designed and operated more securely.

-Developing practical skills in SOC operations, defensive security, and secure software development
+* Developing practical skills in **SOC operations, defensive security, and secure software development**

-Exploring the role of Artificial Intelligence in cybersecurity analysis and automation
+* Exploring the role of **Artificial Intelligence in cybersecurity analysis and automation**

-Building software projects to strengthen my understanding of application architecture, databases, authentication, and access control
+* Building software projects to strengthen my understanding of **application architecture, databases, authentication, and access control**

-Open to internship and entry-level opportunities in Cybersecurity, Backend Development, and Software Engineering
+* Open to **internship and entry-level opportunities** in Cybersecurity, Backend Development, and Software Engineering

+---

-Core Focus
+## Core Focus

 <p align="left">
   <img src="https://img.shields.io/badge/Blue%20Team-0A66C2?style=for-the-badge&logo=hackthebox&logoColor=white" alt="Blue Team">